AlbertoFormaggio1/Where-Am-I/Readme.md

 </p>

 ## General Information
-This app was realized as final project for the course Programming of Embedded Systems at the University of Padua, having as teacher the professor Fantozzi Carlo.
+This app was realized as final project for the course Programming of Embedded Systems at the University of Padua, taught the professor Fantozzi Carlo.

 This app is made of 1 activity, helding 2 fragments, and a service.